uesu/mastercomfig-advanced-guide/README.md

 - autoexec is a config file where scripts,
     - binds and commands can be placed to run each time you start `TF2`
-      - simply put what `scripts, binds, and commands` you want to use on `autoexec.cfg`.
+      - simply put what `scripts, binds, and commands` you want to use on `autoexec.cfg`

 `example cfg`:
 https://github.com/uesu/cfg/blob/master/user/autoexec.cfg